ISC2 CISSP

 For devices storing, processing or transferring business-critical data:

-• All vulnerabilities with a rating of ‘critical’, ‘high’ (as documented in Table 0) or with a CVSS number greater than 4.0 must have a mitigating action assigned; all other vulnerabilities must be assessed and action agreed on based on a risk-based decision.
+• All vulnerabilities with a rating of 'critical', 'high' or with a CVSS number greater than 4.0 must have a mitigating action assigned.

-• Critical’ or ‘high’ vulnerabilities must be mitigated within 3 days of the vulnerability being
+• Critical or high vulnerabilities must be mitigated within 3 days of identification.

-• Vulnerabilities below ‘critical’ and ‘high’ but with a CVSS number greater than 0 must be mitigated within 90 days or justification documenting the risk-based decision not to.
+• Vulnerabilities below critical and high but with a CVSS number greater than 0 must be mitigated within 90 days or include documentation justifying the risk-based decision not to mitigate.

-For devices not storing, processing or transferring confidential data, a further risk-based decision must be used to agree on an appropriate mitigating
+For devices not storing, processing or transferring confidential data, use risk-based decisions to determine appropriate mitigating actions.

 Risk mitigation list